 - Feeding Damage on starchy food items and books

 The best way to avoid cockroaches is by having a clean and sparkling premise.
-Simply ways to do this is;
+Simple ways to do this are;

 - Cleaning your house and office